 Many software programs allow tracking of process metrics in one location.
 To identify suitability, conduct research into different programs to see what type of services they offer.

-Understanding how to measure a process and which key or good business metrics to use help make more accurate decisions about innovation, increase production, and help with the measurement of company excellence.
+Understanding how to measure a process and identifying key business metrics to use will help in making make more accurate decisions about innovation, increase production, and improve measurement of company excellence.

 BPI Process Effectiveness Measurements https://www.managementstudyguide.com/flow-charts-and-quality-control-tools.htm